EARN YOUR ELEMENTARY EDUCATION DEGREE AT SC!

 Students will familiarize themselves with the literacy components of writing, speaking, and listening.
 Students will refine their own writing skills, explore the writing process, understand the role of grammar in writing, and identify strategies to helppre‐K through 12th grade learners develop their own skills.
 The skills needed to view and comprehend material, arrange it, and aid pre‐K through 12th grade learners in the various ways information can be processed will also be addressed.
 Additionally, students will examine the benefits of cooperative learning in enhancing the speaking and listening skills of pre‐K through 12th grade learners, as well as the characteristics of exemplary speakers and listeners in the classroom.

-EDUC328: Instructional Strategies in Physical Education for the Elementary Classroom Teacher
+EDUC328: Instructional Strategies in Physical Education for the Elementary School Teacher

-This is a survey of literature K‐12.
-It explores literature and relevant contemporary issues regarding literary works and pedagogy for pre‐K through 12th grade.
+This is a survey of literature K-12.
+It explores literature and relevant contemporary issues regarding literary works and pedagogy pre-K through 12th grade.
 Students will also become familiar with text complexity and its use in helping readers progress into more challenging levels of literature.

 EDUC336: Introduction to the Reading Process